Voice search can be tricky. But we are here to help!

 Research How Your Brand Shows Up in Searches

-It’s important for your brand to know how people are pronouncing the name of your product and how they are searching for it.
+It’s important for your brand to know how people are pronouncing the name of your product.
+Additionally, you should know and how they are searching for it.
 Anticipating these issues and including solutions within your SEO can help when customers mispronounce or misspell your brand name.
 This is especially significant for foreign brand names.
 For example, did you know that the high-end French fashion brand Hermes is pronounced “AIR-mez” not “her-MEEZ”?
 It’s not just the high fashion brands that might have trouble, the grocery store has some mispronunciations as well.
-Greek yogurt brand Fage is pronounced “FA-Hey”, not “FAYGE” to rhyme with “page”.
+Greek yogurt brand Fage is pronounced “FA-Yay”, not “FAYGE” to rhyme with “page”.
 The point is that you just don’t know how people are pronouncing your brand name until you research.
 Once you do that, you can add different pronunciations as a test to your optimization strategy.

 Add Natural Language to Your Long-Tail Keywords